tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Item.SetDefaults(int Type, bool noMatCheck = false, ItemVariant variant = null) change to SetDefaults(int Type, ItemVariant variant = null) (noMatCheck parameter removed)
 - UnifiedRandom.Next methods are no longer virtual
 - ICameraModifier now has a IsAScreenShake property to support the user's screen shake accessibility setting (Main.UseScreenShake).
 Update your ICameraModifier and other camera movements to support Main.UseScreenShake.
 - TownNPC can now have portraits.
-Use the following to implement: NPCID.Sets.NPCPortraits (todo, example)
+Use NPCID.Sets.NPCPortraits to implement.
+See Example Person for details.
 - UIWrappedSearchBar, is it useful to modders?
 - Main.sign length changed from 1000 to 32000.
 - Lots of new methods in Utils.
 Check if any duplicate TML.cs methods.